pjd199/wordpress-codespace/README.md

 ### Add to .gitignore
-Add the `.docker-data` directory to your .gitignore file.
+Add the `.docker-data` and `.wpc` directories to your .gitignore file.

 ## Usage
 ```bash